RefugeeHotspot/RefugeeHotspot/README.md

 Have a look at the device setup here: https://github.com/RefugeeHotspot/RefugeeHotspot/blob/master/Hotspot-Setup-Travelogue.md

-We'l' have a bootable beta image up soon!
+We'll have a bootable beta image up soon!

 # Questions?
 Comments?
 More information?: